Updates

 Pika Labs FAQ

 Yes โ€” 80 credits a month, no card needed.
 In practice that’s roughly 6 basic 480p clips, or 5 Pikaffects, or one Pikatwist in Turbo with 20 credits left over.
-Enough to understand the workflow and whether the visual output style fits your content.
-Not enough to know what the paid product actually delivers.
+Enough to understand the workflow.
+Not enough to know what the paid product delivers.

 Free plan exports are watermarked and 480p only.
 No commercial use.
 Treat it as a proper evaluation, not as something you can publish from.

-For high-volume social publishing where speed and visual impact matter more than cinematic precision โ€” yes, Pika wins.
-42 seconds vs 2โ€“3 minutes per clip, at a lower entry price.
-If you’re posting to TikTok every day and you’re iterating through prompt variations to find what works, that speed difference compounds across every single session.
+For high-volume social publishing where speed and visual impact matter more than cinematic precision โ€” yes, Pika wins. ~42 seconds vs 2โ€“3 minutes per clip, at a lower entry price.
+If you’re posting to TikTok every day and iterating through prompt variations, that speed difference compounds across every single session.

-For client work where predictable, consistent, high-quality output matters โ€” Runway.
+For client work where predictable, consistent output matters โ€” Runway.
 Slower, more expensive, but what it delivers it delivers reliably.
 Know which situation you’re actually in.

 Pikaffects (Inflate, Melt, Explode, Crush and others) are preset visual transformations at 15โ€“18 credits per clip.
-They’re Pika’s best feature and the most credit-efficient way to produce scroll-stopping social content on the platform.
-If you’re publishing experimental or entertainment content where visual surprise drives engagement, yes โ€” absolutely worth it.
+They’re Pika’s strongest feature and the most credit-efficient route to scroll-stopping social content on the platform.
+For experimental or entertainment content, yes โ€” worth it.

 Pikatwists remap the visual style of an existing clip.
 At 60โ€“80 credits per clip, one Pro-mode Pikatwist costs your entire free monthly allocation.
-Get comfortable on a paid plan first, learn how to prompt efficiently, then explore Pikatwists when you can afford to experiment.
+Get comfortable on a paid plan first, then explore Pikatwists when you can afford to experiment.

 LC